reduxjs/react-redux/docs/api.md

 #### Arguments

 * [`mapStateToProps(state, [ownProps]): stateProps`] \(*Function*): If specified, the component will subscribe to Redux store updates.
 Any time it updates, `mapStateToProps` will be called.
 Its result must be a plain object*, and it will be merged into the component’s props.
 If you omit it, the component will not be subscribed to the Redux store.
-If `ownProps` is specified as a second argument, its value will be the props passed to your component, and `mapStateToProps` will be re-invoked whenever the component receives new props.
+If `ownProps` is specified as a second argument, its value will be the props passed to your component, and `mapStateToProps` will be additionally re-invoked whenever the component receives new props (e.g. if props received from a parent component have shallowly changed, and you use the ownProps argument, mapStateToProps is re-evaluated).

   >Note: in advanced scenarios where you need more control over the rendering performance, `mapStateToProps()` can also return a function.
 In this case, *that* function will be used as `mapStateToProps()` for a particular component instance.
 This allows you to do per-instance memoization.
 You can refer to [#279](https://github.com/reactjs/react-redux/pull/279) and the tests it adds for more details.
 Most apps never need this.